One Strange Rock

 Framestore was proud to work with National Geographic to showcase mankind’s home environment in the broadcaster’s global event series, One Strange Rock.
 Told across ten episodes, the series from executive producers Darren Aronofsky and Jane Root saw eight astronauts guide viewers through some of Earth’s extraordinary stories, told from their very unique perspectives.

-In true Nat Geo style, One Strange Rock features both live-action photography and visual effects to bring seemingly impossible images to the screen.
-The series balances micro and macro levels of detail throughout, with VFX working to illustrate scientific phenomena in dazzling style.
+The creative studio was approached to manage the VFX for the series in its entirety, from creative through production.One Strange Rock features both live-action photography and visual effects to bring seemingly impossible images to the screen.
+It balances micro and macro levels of detail throughout, with VFX working to illustrate scientific phenomena in dazzling style.

 The resulting VFX demonstrate the likes of diatoms, which explain how oxygen sustains life in an underwater environment; and a wide-ranging sequence showing the Earth’s magnetosphere, pulling from the liquid core of the planet all the way to outer space.
 Specialist photography by Chris Parks, Tim Shepherd and many other talents provided a library of organic textures shot at high speed, which were also layered into the CG work to give even greater realism and depth.